waqashahidmalik/FileSharing/README.md

 # FileSharing
-A client/server file sharing applicatin in java.
+A client/server file sharing application in java.